Duet3D/T113_Screen_for_RepRapFirmware/README.md

 ### Fallback

-If the firmware becomes corrupted or it is not prompting you to upgrade, rename the file from `DuetScreen.img` to `upgrade.img` and repeat the progress.
+If the firmware becomes corrupted or it is not prompting you to upgrade, rename the file from `DuetScreen.bin` to `upgrade.img` and repeat the progress.
 * If this file is found then the screen will continually prompt you to upgrade the firmware even if the upgrade completes successfully.
 * Make sure to remove the USB stick once the upgrade is complete to prevent this from happening.